Hogan pushes schools toward in-person classes

 “Health and safety precautions must remain in place once we bring to students into the schools,” she said, adding that school leaders should work with local health officials to monitor health trends and any outbreaks.

-School system decisions to go all-virtual have given rise to a greater demand for child-care.
+School system decisions to go all-virtual have given rise to a greater demand for child care.
 More than three-quarters of providers are open, but her office has received “countless requests” to expand the capacity of child-care centers as school starts, Salmon said.

 “It would be illogical to deny children the opportunity to return to the classroom, only to increase the number of children congregating in another location, essentially serving as a de facto replacement for a school environment,” she said.